oVirt/ovirt-site/source/release/3.6.4/index.html.md

 # oVirt 3.6.4 Release Notes

-The oVirt Project is pleased to announce the availability of oVirt 3.6.4 first release candidate as of March 15th, 2016.
+The oVirt Project is pleased to announce the availability of oVirt 3.6.4 second release candidate as of March 23th, 2016.

 oVirt is an open source alternative to VMware vSphere, and provides an awesome KVM management interface for multi-node virtualization.
 This release is available now for Red Hat Enterprise Linux 6.7, CentOS Linux 6.7 (or similar) and Red Hat Enterprise Linux 7.2, CentOS Linux 7.2 (or similar).